Luis-Leyva-N/Data_Structures_And_Algorithms/README.md

 # Data_Structures_And_Algorithms

-This repository includes Data Structure and algorithm course main activity.
+This repository includes Data Structure and algorithm course main activitys.